Turn your phone sideways to see more at once. This website is best viewed on a desktop computer, laptop, or tablet.

 WHAT DO I WEAR FOR MY HEADSHOT OR BRANDING SESSION?
 OVERALL

 5. CLOTHING – Your clothes should be well pressed, fit well, and not oversized or too tight.
 Also, you should be able to move with relative ease in them.
-Good TIP for those working on the day of your session: I highly suggest you bring your headshot wardrobe to work on hangers and change into them just before we meet for your headshots.
+Good TIP for everyone, and especially those working on the day of your session: I highly suggest you bring your headshot wardrobe to the studio or to work on hangers and change into them just before we meet for your headshots or portraits.

-6. PATTERNS + TEXTURES – These are fine, please, just no graphic tees and tops.
+6. PATTERNS + TEXTURES – These are fine, please, just no branded graphic tees and tops.
+Try to avoid patterns that have very tight, repeating patterns and/or thinly spaced visible contrasting pinstripes.

 7. COLOURS – Neutrals with a POP of colour.
 There will be an explanation below.

-WHAT TO WEAR TO LOOK FLATTERING IN MY BRANDING PHOTOGRAPHY AND BUSINESS HEADSHOTS AND PORTRAITS?
+OTHER THINGS TO CONSIDER FOR BRANDING PHOTOGRAPHY AND BUSINESS HEADSHOTS AND PORTRAITS

 7a.
 FLATTERING + LENGTHENING – Ok, who doesn’t want these tips?
 The magic word is LENGTH.
 It is what flatters our silhouette the most, whatever size you are.
 To help achieve that consider going monochromatic with your colour choice.
 This is particularly a good one if you are having both 3/4 and full head-to-toe photos done.
 Having said that, it’s not a bad thing to include a pop of colour.
 The key word here, and I will talk more about this later, is “pop”.
-If you like patterns, try patterns that are small and tight.
 V-necks or more open necks with an elongating accessory, such as a long necklace really helps to lengthen as well.
 The most important suggestion is always refer back to tip #5 – ensure your clothes are pressed and fit well.

 8. FOOTWEAR – If your headshots are actually going to be full head-to-toe shots, remember your shoes should be like your clothes, tidy and clean.